dgeorge/uufrc-backup-electron/README.md

     c.
 At the end of the process, download a JSON file that contains a "client_id" property and a "client_secret" property
 4. Store those values in the .env file, following the pattern shown in .env.example.

 Initially, this app can only be used by the user who created it.
 The app is configured in "testing" mode, so it can only be executed by explicitly-named Google users.
-To add a new user, return to the Google Cloud console find the "Google Auth Platform" section, and select the "Audience" subsection.
+To add a new user, return to the Google Cloud console, find the "Google Auth Platform" section, and select the "Audience" subsection.
 Add the user's gmail address.

 # Building this application